List of Spartacus (TV series) characters: Lucretia

-But in the season 2 finale, Lucretia is revealed to actually hold a grudge against Ilithyia for her role in the death of Lucretia's husband, Quintus, Lucretia's fall from grace, as well as becoming a victim of Ashur's rapes, as Ilithyia prepares to give birth to her child, she takes his vengeance on Ilithyia and kills her servants.
-Once the child is born, Lucretia claims it as her and Quintus' son.
-No longer having the will to live since being repeatedly raped by Ashur, following Batiatus' death and wanting to give Quintus, who dreamed of becoming a father, a child at all costs, she then commits suicide by falling off a cliff, taking the baby with her.
+In the season 2 finale, however, Lucretia is revealed to hold a grudge against Ilithyia for her role in the death of Lucretia's husband, Quintus, and Lucretia's fall from grace, and plans a revenge against Ilithya, as well as Ashur, due to being becoming a victim of Ashur's rapes.
+As Ilithyia prepares to give birth to her child, Lucretia takes vengeance on Ilithyia and kills her servants.
+Once the child is born, Lucretia claims it as hers and Quintus' son.
+Her plan was to bring a son to her husband in the afterlife, so she then commits suicide by falling off a cliff, taking the baby with her.